-Incoming first-year and transfer students transition to Earlham through a pre-orientation wilderness expedition, backpacking or canoeing in some of the most beautiful locations in the US.
-Led by juniors, seniors and faculty, Summer Wilderness is an experiential, field-based course where you can earn credit, get to know faculty and form lasting bonds with other incoming students.
+Incoming first-year and transfer students can transition to Earlham through a pre-orientation wilderness expedition, backpacking in some of the most beautiful locations in the US.
+Led by juniors, seniors and faculty, August Wilderness is an experiential, field-based course where you can earn credit, get to know faculty and form lasting bonds with other incoming students.
 Apply today!

 Look for outdoor education and climbing courses within the athletics, wellness and physical education program and agriculture and environmentally focused courses within the environmental sustainability major.